google/osdfir-infrastructure/charts/turbinia/README.md

     helm install my-release ../turbinia
     ```

-    > **NOTE**: The Helm chart uses the `config.override` value in the `values.yaml` file to determine the location of your config file.
+    > **Note**: The Helm chart uses the `config.override` value in the `values.yaml` file to determine the location of your config file.
 By default, `config.override` is set to the root directory of the Helm chart.

 To update config changes using this method: